 Most commercial baking facilities would shy away from a production facility with so few walls, since this is where most bakeries place equipment – ovens, proofers, refrigeration units and the like.
 It would have been much easier and less costly to build a new facility to our specifications.
 But we wanted to re-purpose and revitalize a building in this community’s downtown, just as we wanted to revitalize and preserve the traditional artisan methods of baking from scratch.

-CRUST is owned by the same families who own and operate The Laundry, a popular dining destination in downtown Fenton since 1997.
+CRUST is owned by the same family that opened The Laundry, a popular dining destination in downtown Fenton since 1997.
 Their bakery concept had been simmering since early 2009 and when offered the opportunity to revitalize another downtown property, the group embraced it and spent the next 13 months reworking the space on W. Caroline.
-CRUST opened on February 1, 2012.
+CRUST opened in February 1, 2012.

 CRUST is dedicated to excellence in artisan principles, with all-natural ingredients that are locally sourced and organic whenever possible.
 The flours we use in our products are all unbleached and unbromated, and we partner with suppliers who source their wheat from non-GMO sources.
 CRUST produces over 120 different baked goods, and all are handcrafted using traditional baking methods.
 Their artisan breads were recently voted Mid-Michigan’s Best Bread, while their donuts were also ranked among the best in the state in a people’s choice vote in early 2014.
 Other sweet selections include: Viennoiserie pastries, cookies, muffins, scones, decorated event cakes and fruit pies.
 A popular lunch menu features made-to-order sandwiches, rustic pizzas, salads and soup.

-Mike Green is Executive Baker of CRUST and also one of the owners.
+Mike Green is head baker and co-owner of CRUST.
 After a successful 14-year career launching new product lines with Ford Motor Company, Green decided to pursue a life-long interest in baking fostered by his grandmother.
 He attended the French Culinary Institute in Manhattan and also holds a Masters in Science from Rensselaer Polytechnic Institute in New York.
 Green helped open CRUST – a baking company in February 2012.
 He lives in Fenton with his three children and husband, Mark Hamel.

 CRUST often opens its doors to the community for full-access tours, tastings, open houses and hands-on baking classes (fee charged for classes), but we also participate in a multitude of activities and events beyond the walls of the bakery.

 It is an important part of CRUST’s mission to give back to the communities in which we operate, and we take our stewardship of this community very seriously.
-Family-owned businesses like CRUST can help sustain smaller communities like Fenton, which is why we’ve committed to active roles in foundational organizations like the local Chamber of Commerce, Fenton Community Center, Fenton Rotary, the Downtown Development Authority and local arts council.
+Family-owned businesses like CRUST can help sustain smaller communities like Fenton, which is why we’ve committed to active roles in foundational organizations like the local Chamber of Commerce, Fenton Public School Foundation, LAFF Pathway, Fenton Community Center, Fenton Rotary, the Downtown Development Authority and local arts council.